darkarnium/darkarnium.github.io/_posts/2018-12-29-Messing-with-SWD-Part-I.md

 The request header has a very simple and fixed format.
-It is 8-bits long, and instructs the target whether the request is being made to read or to write to it, whether it is intended for an `AP` or DP, and the address of the target register.
+It is 8-bits long, and instructs the target whether the request is being made to read or to write to it, whether it is intended for an `AP` or `DP`, and the address of the target register.

 The format of a request packet header is as follows - per section 4.3 of